-The course will be taught on-site (room 206), but online streaming (Teams or Zoom) will be provided if necessary.
+The course will be taught on-site (room 206) only during the academic year 2024/25.
+No streaming or recording is planned.

-Information about access to the Moodle (enrollment password) and information about access to streaming (if relevant) will be sent to all registered students by email at the beginning of the semester.
+Information about access to the Moodle (enrollment password) will be sent to all registered students by email at the beginning of the semester.